BattleTech: Magazines

 BattleTech material appeared in various publications from other companies, ranging from articles in professional gaming magazines to fanzines devoted exclusively to the game.
-FASA provided some material to gaming magazines, allowed associated fan clubs like MechForce to publish newsletters, and treated some magazines like BattleTechology as semi-official publications.
+FASA provided some material to gaming magazines, allowed associated fan clubs like MechForce to publish newsletters, and treated some magazines like BattleTechnology as semi-official publications.
 Some of this material was treated as canon at the time and some of it, especially 'Mech designs, came to be used in official product.

 An exhaustive list is impossible but more notable publications are listed below.